How to Create an Operational Runbook & Monitoring Playbook for SaaS APIs

 If you have launched a handful of third-party integrations and your on-call rotation is now drowning in OAuth token failures, silent webhook drops, and HTTP 429 errors at 2 AM, you do not need another integration.
 You need a written operational runbook and a monitoring playbook that turns chaotic firefighting into a repeatable, measurable process.

 This guide provides the exact operational framework required to standardize integration maintenance, normalize upstream errors, and monitor API health without draining your core engineering capacity.
+It is written for mid-market SaaS product and engineering teams who have moved past 10 connectors and are now feeling the operational tax of scaling webhooks and rate-limit handling across dozens of providers.

 Why You Need an Operational Runbook and Monitoring Playbook